lbausch/SQLgreyGUI/docs/index.md

 * Create user: `php artisan sqlgreygui:user`
 * Add cron entry `* * * * * php /path/to/sqlgreygui/artisan schedule:run >> /dev/null 2>&1` which will delete _undef_ records from the database

+## Using separate databases for SQLgrey and SQLgreyGUI
+Adjust the values starting with `SQLGREY_DB_` in the `.env` file.
+Refer to the `.env.example` file for possible entries.
+The default configuration in `config/database.php` is designed to work with MySQL out of the box.
+If you need different settings, e.g. for PostgreSQL, take a look at the existing config blocks in `config/database.php`.
+Additional documentation for available configuration possibilities may be found in the [Laravel documentation](https://laravel.com/docs/5.4/database#configuration).

 Follow [@SQLgreyGUI](https://twitter.com/sqlgreygui) on Twitter